Financial Analysis and Analytics

 • Common size horizontal and vertical financial analysis

-• Financial ratio analysis (liquidity, profitability, solvency, activity, others)
+• Financial ratio analysis (activity, liquidity, solvency, profitability) and Credit risk

-• Introduction to data analytic methods (learning from data, measuring it, controlling it and communicating results)
+• Introduction to data analysis (learning from data, measuring it, controlling it and communicating results)

-• Limits of data-driven decision making (when common sense is applied)
+• Pros, Cons and Limits of data-driven decision making

 Attending Your Course